Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Experiments and results

 The main challenges of these two datasets can be summarized as follows:

-\textbf{Significant modality differences:} Due to the fundamentally different imaging principles between optical and SAR images, significant modality gaps exist.
-This makes it challenging for models to learn cross-modal invariant features and accurately identify registration regions simultaneously.
+\textbf{Significant modality differences:} There are significant differences between optical and SAR images caused by the different imaging principles.
+It is challenging for the model to simultaneously learn shared features invariant to different image modalities and accurately identify registration regions.

-\textbf{Differences richness in local texture feature:} The SEN1-2 dataset has a resolution of 10m, whereas the OS dataset reaches 1m resolution.
-Within identically sized local receptive fields, the OS dataset likely contains fewer discriminative textures compared to SEN1-2, which significantly increases the difficulty of achieving precise alignment.
+\textbf{Fewer local texture features:} The resolution of the SEN1-2 dataset is 10 m, while the resolution of the OS dataset is 1 m.
+Within a local receptive field of the same size, the OS dataset may contain fewer discriminative textures than the SEN1-2 dataset, significantly increasing the difficulty of achieving precise alignment.